Wood Baseball Bats and Billets

 Select = 2nd best grade, one level below Prime

-Ash Prime (Ready to use Game Bats with natural finish) = $69 each plus shipping
+Ash Prime (Ready to use Game Bats) = $89 each

-Birch Prime (Ready to use Game Bats with natural finish) = $99 each plus shipping
+Birch Prime (Ready to use Game Bats) = $99 each

-Birch Select (Ready to use Game Bats with natural finish) = $79 each plus shipping
+Birch Select (Ready to use Game Bats) = $89 each

-Maple Prime (Ready to use Game Bats with natural finish) = $99 each plus shipping
+Maple Prime (Ready to use Game Bats) = $99 each

-Maple Select (Ready to use Game Bats with natural finish) = $79 each plus shipping
+Maple Select (Ready to use Game Bats) = $89 each

 Quantity Discounts !!
 Contact us for a quote.
 419-684-5275 ask for Bob, email: bob@Door.cc